Master of Engineering

 - Resume and cover letter development, interviewing tips, and social media advice

-The minimum undergraduate GPA is 3.2.
-For international students, a minimum TOEFL score of 90 on the internet-based test is also required.
+The Master of Engineering program does not require a minimum score to apply or be admitted.
 The scores of GRE, TOEFL, and undergraduate GPA of recently admitted applicants were*:

 - GRE Quantitative: 161 - 167